24-hour closure coming to Tofino-Ucluelet highway - BC Local News

-Drivers will be blocked from leaving or entering the Tofino-Ucluelet region for 24 hours over the last full weekend of February as crews work to remove a temporary bridge that was installed on Hwy.
+Drivers will be blocked from leaving or entering the West Coast for 24 hours over the last full weekend of February as crews work to remove a temporary bridge that was installed on Hwy.
 4 after a blasting accident caused a rockslide last month.

 READ MORE: Tofino-Ucluelet highway reopens after bridge installed earlier than expected